GW Pharmaceuticals: Sativex

 Nabiximols (trade name Sativex) is a botanical drug that is a cannabis extract, administered as a mouth spray; it was approved in the UK in 2010 as a treatment for multiple sclerosis (MS) patients to alleviate neuropathic pain, spasticity, overactive bladder, and other symptoms.

 Nabiximols is made with two unknown Cannabis strains, and is extracted with ethanol and carbon dioxide.

 In 2020, GW Pharmaceuticals concluded a partnership with Bayer for the distribution of Sativex in the UK.
 It has an estimated annual production of 100 tons of medicinal cannabis.

 Epidiolex

-In 2015, GW Pharmaceutical initiated Phase 3 clinical trials of cannabidiol oral solution for treatment of two rare disease in children – Dravet syndrome and Lennox–Gastaut syndrome.
+In 2015, GW Pharmaceutical initiated Phase 3 clinical trials of cannabidiol oral solution for treatment of two rare diseases in children – Dravet syndrome and Lennox–Gastaut syndrome.
 In August 2015, GW received FDA Fast Track Development Program designation from the US Food and Drug Administration for use of the drug candidate to treat newborns with epilepsy.

 The drug, under the brand name Epidiolex, was given US Food and Drug Administration approval in June 2018.
 It was subsequently given European EMA approval in September 2019 under the brand name Epidyolex.